Reasons for the app redesign

 Newbie solo journey | Ask for help, there are professional developers out there ready to guide you |

-In case you need some assistance with app redesign, check this list of top 10 UX agencies for your project
+In case you need some assistance with mobile app redesign, check this list of top 10 UX agencies for your project

 How to properly prepare for the app redesign process

 Let’s say redesign is justified, you have solid reasons, a pack of KPIs to track success, and somewhat of a concept in mind.
-Rush is not a friend when we talk serious business like redesign.
+Rush is not a friend when we talk about serious business like app redesign.
 We strongly recommend taking time and prepping for the journey.

 Here’s what you need to do before the start: